What size and type generator do I need for my RV?

 If no ATS

-If you did not have an ATS, you would physically plug the shoreline cord into a “J” box that is an outlet wired directly from the generator.
+If you did not have an ATS, you would physically plug the shoreline cord into a “J” box, that is an outlet wired directly from the generator.

 Maybe some of our readers have found something that automatically switches for a portable generator.
-However, as I stated earlier, you still need to remove the generator, start it up and plug some type of cord/line into it so an ATS would not be needed.
+However, as I stated earlier, you still need to remove the generator, start it up and plug some type of cord/line into it, so an ATS would not be needed.

-You might also enjoy this from Dave
+You might also enjoy these posts from Dave

 Dave Solberg is a leading expert in the RV industry and the author of the “RV Handbook.”